Tour Overview

 Accommodation

-We use a selection of four-star hotels.
-All are high quality and individual and have been selected for their location, comfort and character.
-Some have a swimming pool or are located directly on the coast with exceptional sea views.
+We use a selection of four-star hotels, chosen for their location, comfort and character.
+Some have a swimming pool or are directly on the coast with exceptional sea views.

 Porto: Neya Hotel (night 1)